-

 Operations and Decision Sciences

 Debjit Roy is an Institute Chair Professor in the Operations and Decision Sciences area at the Indian Institute of Management Ahmedabad, India.
-He holds a Ph.D. in Industrial Engineering (with a major in Decision Sciences/Operations Research and a minor in Computer Science) and an MS in Manufacturing Systems Engineering from the University of Wisconsin-Madison besides an M.Sc.
+He holds a Ph.D. in Industrial Engineering (with a major in Decision Sciences/Operations Research and a minor in Computer Science) and an M.S. in Manufacturing Systems Engineering from the University of Wisconsin-Madison, as well as besides an M.Sc.
 (Engineering) from the Indian Institute of Science, Bangalore, India.
-He is also a visiting professor at the Rotterdam School of Management, Erasmus University, and Stephen M. Ross School of Business, University of Michigan, where he is actively involved in both teaching and research in the broad areas of operations and logistics.
-At IIM Ahmedabad, he serves as the chair of research and publications office and founding co-chair of the Centre for Transportation and Logistics.
+He is also a visiting professor at the Rotterdam School of Management, Erasmus University, and the Stephen M. Ross School of Business, University of Michigan, where he is actively involved in both teaching and research in the broad areas of operations and logistics.
+At IIM Ahmedabad, he serves as the Chair of Research and Publications Office and the Founding Co-Chair of the Centre for Transportation and Logistics.

 Prof. Ramin Karim

-Chair Professor,
+Chair Professor

-Industrial AI & eMaintenance, Division of Operation and Maintenance Engineering,
+Industrial AI & eMaintenance, Division of Operation and Maintenance Engineering

-Director of Centre for Intelligent Asset Management, Luleå University of Technology.
+Director of Centre for Intelligent Asset Management, Luleå University of Technology

-Industrial AI & eMaintenance, Division of Operation and Maintenance Engineering,
+Industrial AI & eMaintenance, Division of Operation and Maintenance Engineering

-Director of Centre for Intelligent Asset Management, Luleå University of Technology.
+Director of Centre for Intelligent Asset Management, Luleå University of Technology

 Workshop

-Creating Value and Building Relationships through Customer Success Management: What Studies Reveal About Winning at Customer Success
+Creating Value and Building Relationships through Customer Success Management: What Studies Reveal about Winning at Customer Success

-Prof Chatura Ranaweera
+Prof. Chatura Ranaweera

-Prof Uday Kumar
+Prof. Uday Kumar

 Division of Operation and Maintenance, Luleå University of Technology, Sweden